NikolaiT/incolumitas/content/Security/7-ways-to-detect-proxies.md

 But my test and use case is a bit different: I am not interested in what websites the users are visiting (after all they visit my proxy detection test site), I only want to see if the IP addresses of the DNS servers actually belong to an entity that could reasonably be related to the IP address of the client!

-Put differently: If the proxy IP address belongs to a ISP from South Vietnam, but the IP addresses from the DNS servers belong to Comcast in North America, it might be an indication that a bot programmer forgot to send their DNS queries through public and generic DNS resolvers such as the public DNS server from Google (8.8.8.8).
+Put differently: If the proxy IP address belongs to a ISP from Vietnam, but the IP addresses from the DNS servers belong to Comcast in North America, it might be an indication that a bot programmer forgot to send their DNS queries through public and generic DNS resolvers such as the public DNS server from Google (8.8.8.8).

 ## 7. HTTP Proxy Headers Test